nielsbaloe/vertxui/README.md

 * extremely easy junit testing of client-side GUI (even without a DOM, but also with a DOM)

 VertxUI is
+* _not_ a new GUI toolkit: it doesn't introduce or have any GUI elements, but uses external HTML + CSS libraries such as bootstrap.
-* _not_ a HTML template engine: no HTML is generated.
-VertxUI is for writing single-paged-apps or microservices that serve a part of a page.
+* _not_ a new HTML template engine: no HTML is generated, cached, parsed or saved.
-* _not_ a new javascript framework; it leans on plain HTML + CSS + standarised javascript, instead adding a new set of javascript tooling.
+* _not_ a new Javascript framework: it leans on plain HTML + CSS + standarised javascript, instead adding a new set of javascript tooling.
 There is zero browser specific code.
 * _not_ a locked-in solution: you can also use VertxUI to extend an existing page, or use Tomcat (or any other framework which serves plain files) instead of Verx.
+Down the drain, even the internal java to javascript bridge is easily swappable.

 Examples are included for: hello world (vanilla js and Fluent HTML), automatic browser reloading (Figwheely), 3 webchats with: websockets SockJS and EventBus, POJO (de)serialization for ajax websockets sockJS and eventbus, TodoMVC, a Bootstrap application, and more.
 Vertxui mixes well with pure html+css frameworks like bootstrap, purecss, jquery mobile and similar.